redpandaltd/openfaas-csharp-http-template/README.md

 }
 ```

+## Configuration

+The template also exposes ASPNET Core's configuration model.
+The `Startup.cs` file contains an `IConfiguration` instance that is populated with environment variables and OpenFaaS secrets.

+### OpenFaaS Secrets

+Secrets that the function has access to are also loaded into the configuration model.
+They are prepended with the prefix `openfaas_secret_`.
+For example, a secret named `my-secret-key` can be accessed with the configuration key `openfaas_secret_my-secret-key`.

+NOTE: The value of the secret is read as a byte array and the stored as a base64 string.

 ## Route templates

 Route templates are supported through HTTP method attributes.
 When used, the route template values are injected on the `RouteData`.